Balogun: Rangers sign Super Eagles defender | Goal.com

 Balogun: Rangers sign Super Eagles defender

-Scottish Premiership side Rangers have announced the signing of Leon Balogun on a year contractl with an option of extension.
+Scottish Premiership side Rangers have announced the signing of Leon Balogun on a year contract with an option of extension.

 The Nigeria international became a free agent after leaving Championship side Wigan Athletic at the end of the 2019-20 season.